MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxstatus-get-documentsize-vb.md

-﻿---
+---
-Description: 'Retrieves the DocumentSize property for the FaxStatus object of a parent FaxPort object.
-The DocumentSize property is the size of the fax document associated with the active outbound job on a specific port.' ms.assetid: '6de5b4f4-fa72-4fda-9e01-98343155c89e'
+Description: Retrieves the DocumentSize property for the FaxStatus object of a parent FaxPort object.
+The DocumentSize property is the size of the fax document associated with the active outbound job on a specific port. ms.assetid: 6de5b4f4-fa72-4fda-9e01-98343155c89e
-title: 'FaxStatus.DocumentSize property'
+title: FaxStatus.DocumentSize property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxStatus.DocumentSize property